 The most essential elements of good recovery planning can be outlined through existing planning processes.
 We recommend developing five areas as first steps to recovery preparedness.

 - Define your community’s recovery organizational structure.
 This is an organizational chart focused on who makes decisions and takes on what roles during the recovery phase of a disaster.
 Include your recovery organization chart in your Comprehensive Emergency Management Plan.

 - Outline the structure and means of forming a local long-term recovery organization and engaging your community.
-Your Long-Term Recovery Organization can be the tool to engage the public, set recovery priorities and seek an d coordinate resources and partnerships during the recovery process.
+Your Long-Term Recovery Organization can be the tool to engage the public, set recovery priorities, seek and coordinate resources and develop partnerships during the recovery process.

 - Develop an ESF 14 (Long-Term Community Recovery) annex to your Comprehensive Emergency Management Plan.
 The ESF 14 can be your community’s recovery strategy and will help your community start thinking about recovery at the beginning of an incident.

 - Discuss recovery in your hazard mitigation plan.
 Think about not just what will happen following a major event, but how you will recover.
 If your city is an annex to the county plan, make sure that the annex truly represents your goals and needs.